Photo by micheile dot com on Unsplash

 If you have chosen to go indie, you are in business, and that means thinking about money in a new way.

-So pick a tactic (or two or three) from this post that most resonates with you, note it down in big, bright letters on a post-it and stick it on the wall by your laptop.
-Glance at it ever time the financial fear or negativity raises its head.
-Use it as a mantra to keep building your positive money mindset.
+Start small.
+Pick a tactic (or two or three) that most resonates, note it on a Post-it and stick it to your desk.
+Glance at it every time you find yourself resisting the financial role of publishing.
+Use it as a mantra to keep building your positive money mindset and create a lasting career that leaves your stamp on the world.

 Find out more

-You've probably heard of ALLi's top indie author guide book, Creative Self-Publishing.
-Did you know the new third edition comes with a newly updated business planning section?
+You've probably heard of ALLi's top indie author guide book, Creative Self-Publishing, but did you know the new third edition comes with a newly updated business planning section?
 You can also get an accompanying series of planners that guide authors and poets with the day-to-day of writing and publishing.
 These practical planners support authors with:

 - Optimising your time management and finances with tried-and-tested success tools